erights/PNLSOWNSF/README.md

 ## Data Binding?

-This would be exactly as friendly or unfriendly to data binding as manual use of WeakMaps for state currently are.
+This would be exactly as friendly or unfriendly to data binding as manual use of WeakMaps for state currently is.
 Any data binding approach that can keep track of state by separately wrapping a WeakMap can instead separately wrap a PrivateName.